Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 Both have their own merits, so it's important to understand the strengths of each and the key to balancing them to get the best results.

-To help you make the best decision for your business, we’ll take a closer look at each approach.
+To help you make the best decision for your business, we’ll take a closer look at each approach and settle the performance marketing vs brand marketing debate once and for all.

 All set to dig deep into performance marketing vs brand marketing?

-Let’s start by defining what each of these marketing tactics means.
+Let’s start this performance marketing vs brand marketing discussion by defining what each of these marketing tactics means.

 Brand marketing is all about creating and maintaining a strong, positive reputation for your brand.
 It's about ensuring that your customers and clients always have a good experience with your company and that they continue to recommend you to others.

-The goal is to create an emotional connection with the brand and build equity for the brand over time, with the ultimate goal of driving brand loyalty and long-term growth.
+The goal is to create an emotional connection with the brand and build brand equity over time, ultimately driving brand loyalty and long-term growth.

 We can look at Nike’s brand marketing strategy to understand how it is done.

-The company is known for its campaigns that have helped it build a strong global brand image.
+The company is known for its campaigns that have helped it build a strong and consistent brand image globally.

-The “Just Do It” campaign, launched in 1988, included a video marketing strategy where athletes talked about the emotions they feel when they exercise.
+The “Just Do It” brand marketing campaign, launched in 1988, included a video marketing strategy where athletes talked about the emotions they feel when they exercise.

 The video featuring Walt Stack, an 80-year-old runner garnered a lot of views when it was launched in the late 1980s.
 The marathoner explains how he covers 17 miles each morning, evoking an emotional response from viewers.